Diary of an artist: Pages from Dilip Mitra’s Belghoria childhood

 Sketch 4 - Ma & Jethima

-Another woman we come across in the diary is the artist’s ‘chhoto pishima (youngest paternal aunt).
+Another woman we come across in the diary is the artist’s Monu ‘pishima’ (youngest paternal aunt).
 Ever since he had sense and could remember, he has seen his aunt a bit hunched.
 A widow who lived in a nearby plot, she would frequently visit her brothersfamilies, coming in a rickshaw.
 We see her hunched figure in outlines, sitting-standing-walking, the drape of her saree emphasized in some, and the prominent mole on her left cheek visible in all.

 Little Dilip grew up amongst many cousins.
-His boro jethu had three daughters, who were all much older than him.
-They feature in one page, all together, sketched on an ascending plane, though not in order of age.
+His boro jethu had four daughters, who were all much older than him.
+Three of them feature in one page, all together, sketched on an ascending plane, though not in order of age.
 They are all draped in sarees, with a bindi on their foreheads and sandals on their feet – facing us frontally, unlike most other sketches in profile.
 The middle sister on the left is holding a toy, the youngest standing in the middle has a handbag, and the eldest on the right comes with a caption: “She was the best in studies amongst us, with a double MA.
 She was like a shadow of my mother, looking upon this younger aunt (kakima) of hers as her own mother

 In the colony, every hut had a mud oven in their ‘uthon (or courtyard), where clothes would be boiled in soda in a huge iron kadai, as part of their washing – the water sometimes mixed with cut pieces of soap that was called ‘ball-saban’.
 This detail accompanies the portrait of the three sisters.